AaltoSciComp/scicomp-docs/triton/tut/parallel-shared.rst

       Using libraries and coding practices that are better suited for the task can provide bigger performance boost that using multiple CPUs.

+.. exercise:: Shared memory parallelism 4: Your program

+   Think of your program.
+Do you think it can use shared-memory parallelism?

+   If you do not know, you can check the program's documentation for words such as:

+   - nprocs
+   - nworkers
+   - num_workers
+   - njobs
+   - ...

+   These usually point towards some method of parallel execution.

 What's next?
 ------------